php/php-langspec/spec/10-expressions.md

 evaluated, and the result becomes the result of the whole expression.
 There is a sequence point after the evaluation of `e1`.

+Note that the semantics of `??` is similar to `isset` so that uninitialized variables will not produce warnings when used in `e1`.

 This operator associates right-to-left.

 **Examples**